Short Courses – Legionella Awareness

 There are no requirements to entry on this course.

-The Legionella Awareness course is part of our 3-in-1 package so is an ideal opportunity to save money on taking multiple short training courses.
+The course is part of our short course package so is an ideal opportunity to save money on taking multiple short training courses.
 Find out more here.

 Please contact us to arrange attendance of this course at a location convenient to you, or arrange to have it conducted on your site.